briandrum/codes.forchagrin.com/_chapters/chapter-763-customer-service-standards-for-cable-television-systems.md

-        the cable system or its operation of the cable system as well as all written complaints to either the cable operator or the grantor from subscribers, in a manner consistent with the privacy rights of customers, and the cable operator’s actions in response to those complaints.
+        the cable system or its operation of the cable system as well as all written complaints to either the cable operator or the grantor from subscribers, in a manner consistent with the privacy rights of customers, and the cable operator's actions in response to those complaints.
 These files shall be available to the franchising authority during normal business hours upon request.